-68. Education is particularly important in the task of enabling African countries to run their own affairs successfully, both politically and economically.
-In many parts of the area educational facilities, up to and including university level, are being provided in the countries themselves.
-Some African students will necessarily need to study at institutions in Europe and elsewhere for some time to come, but general reliance on this system for advanced training could lead to students becoming divorced from their own communities and to unrealistic demands on their part. perience of most European countries with interests in Africa suggests that education of the African is better developed on the spot, in the native environment.
-The entire educational structure, from primary grades up to advanced graduate levels, is in need of improvement and expansion in almost all parts of Africa.
-Where Africans do study abroad, special attention should be paid to their welfare so that they do not develop hostile feelings towards the West or fall a prey to Communist influences.
-A great deal remains to be done in the educational field, particularly for the independent countries.
-This seems to be another matter in which European powers without direct political responsibility in Africa could play a part.
+Education is particularly important in the task of enabling African countries to run their own affaigssuccessfully, both politically and economically.
+In many parts of the area educational facilities, up to and including university level. are being provided in the countries themselves.
+Some African students will necessarily need to study at institutions in Europe and elsewhere for some time to come, but widespread training could lead to students becoming divorced from their own communities and to unrealistic demands on their part.
+The experience of most European countries with interests in Africa suggests that education of the African is better developed on the spot, in the native environment.
+The entire educational structure, from primary grades up to advanced graduate levels, is in need of improvement Until this is and expansion in almost all parts of Africa. accomplished Africans can be expected to seek education abroad.
+Where they do, special attention should be paid to their welfare so that they do not develop hostile feelings towards the West or fall a prey to Communist influences.
+A great deal remains to be done in the educational field, particularly for the independent This seems to be another matter in which Western powers without direct political responsibility in Africa could play a part.

-Information policy in Africa
+9. Information policy in Africa

-Any useful discussion of information policy in Africa UNCLASSIFIED TO SECRET must start with an attempt to study the African's view of themselves and of the outside world, and the influence being brought to bear on them from sources hostile to the West.
-Only thus is it possible to form an idea of the image which the West must create of itself in the minds of the Africans in order to counter the Communist appeal.
+69. Any useful discussion of information policy in Africa must start with an attempt to study the Africans' view of themselves and of the outside world, and the influences being brought to bear on them from sources hostile to the West.
+Only thus is it possible to form an idea of the image which the West must create of itself in the minds of the africans in order to counter the Communist appeal.
 This is in fact an epitome of the whole problem discussed in this paper and may serve as a summary of the paper itself.